Currency:

 4. Music and video autoplay on the site

-I will frankly admit to you that this is my favorite mistake, which, no matter how amazing, still happening.
+I will frankly admit to you that this is my favorite mistake, which, surprisingly, is still being committed.

-Try to remember if you ever left a site that arbitrarily included some music for yourself?
-I guess you didn't have to rummage through your memory for long.
+Try to remember if you ever left a site that arbitrarily turned on some music?
+I think you did not have to rummage through your memory for a long time.

-This applies to online videos as well.
-Users want to decide for themselves whether they want to watch videos or listen to music right now.
+This also applies to online videos.
+Users want to decide whether they want to watch videos or listen to music right now.

-At the end of a hard day, these "Additions" on sites cause irritation and lead to a decrease in conversion.
+At the end of a hard day, such “add-ons” on sites cause irritation and lead to a decrease in conversion.
 If you get rid of them, you will definitely notice a positive difference.

 Imagine that you need urgent product information.

-You are visiting an online store trying to sell it and all you see is contacts by e-mail, and the woman who answered the call is not familiar with the technical aspects.
+You visit an online store that is trying to sell it and all you see is email contacts and the woman who answered the call is not familiar with the technical aspects.

-99% of such clients they will immediately go to the competitor’s website, and there they will quickly communicate with a consultant who has all the parameters in front of his eyes and who is able to answer a complex question almost instantly and without hesitation.
+99% of such clients will immediately go to a competitor's website, and there they will quickly communicate with a consultant who has all the parameters in front of his eyes and who is able to answer a complex question almost instantly and without hesitation.

 If the client does not find an online chat, he will notice that the competitor has various social networks - for example, Facebook, and it will become clear there that they correspond very quickly within a few minutes.

-Do you think the client will email you or use other communication channels, what do your competitors have?
+Do you think the client will email you or use other communication channels that your competitors have?

-I mean there are so many ways to communicate these days that ignoring at least some of the most relevant of them cuts off a significant part of the conversions.
+I want to say that there are so many ways to communicate these days that ignoring at least some of the most relevant ones cuts off a significant part of conversions.

-If the client needs immediate help, an email or a quick phone call is not always a good solution.
+If a client needs immediate help, an email or a quick phone call is not always a good solution.

-Therefore, it is worth betting on new ways of communication so as not to never miss a business opportunity.
+Therefore, it is worth betting on new ways of communication in order not to miss a single business opportunity.

 6. Slow content loading

-This is something I couldn't ignore or mention only in my resume.
+This is something that I couldn't ignore or mention only in summary.
 This is still a common problem for many sites.

-Because its content takes so long to load that they're just getting impatient.
+Because its content takes so long to load that they are already losing their patience.
 Especially when it comes to mobile versions.

-User expectations are getting higher every year, so every second counts .
-Visitors just don't want to wait for pages to load slowly.
+Every year, the expectations of users are getting higher, so every second counts.
+Visitors simply don't want to wait for pages to load slowly.

-I won't mention that Google recently introduced an index mobile first.
+I won't mention that Google recently introduced the mobile first index.

-It's also worth reading about what srcset is and implement this system which solves the problems of large images which should also be served, for example, on phones.
+It's also worth reading about what srcset is and implement this system that solves the problems of large images that also need to be served on phones, for example.

 Why do users leave your site? - summary

 Creating a beautiful website is sometimes just not enough.
-In other cases, all those animations can even ruin the entire conversion you've been working so hard on.
+Other times, all those animations can even ruin the entire conversion you've been working so hard on.

-By introducing small changes and monitoring the results, you can make the client stay on your site a little longer, and this is enough in most cases.
+By making small changes and monitoring the results, you can make the client stay on your site a little longer, which in most cases is enough.

-Finally, I want to remind you of the mistakes that are obvious these days, but some people may not yet be aware of:
+Finally, I want to remind you of the errors that are obvious these days, but some people may not know about them yet:

-• Content on the site is not visually readable.
+• The content on the site is visually unreadable.

-• There is an ad on your company website.
+• There are ads on your company website.

 • You didn't include a call to action anywhere.

-Do you have any other guesses as to why users leave your site?
+Do you have any other guesses about why users leave your site?

 Share your thoughts with us in the comments section.